List of RPI buildings: History

-The chapel was originally constructed as a part of the St. Joseph's Seminary in 1933, adjoining to the main seminary building, which was demolished in 1970 to make way for the Folsom Library.
-The building was acquired by Rensselaer Polytechnic Institute (RPI) in 1958 and renovated to serve as the campus library in 1960.
-It served as the campus library until the completion of the Folsom Library across the way in 1976, at which point the building was left unused.
-In 1977, it was decided by RPI administration to replace the old computing center at Amos Eaton, and eventually settled on renovating the old chapel.
-And, in 1979, the Alan M. Voorhees Computing Center was dedicated in honor of Alan Voorhees who contributed $3.4 million, which was the largest single contribution made to RPI by an individual at the time.
-During the dedication ceremony, then president of RPI George Low described the Voorhees Computing Center as "the most unique computing center in the world."
+The chapel was originally constructed as a part of the St. Joseph's Seminary in 1933, adjoining the main seminary building, which was demolished in 1970 to make way for the Folsom Library.
+The building was acquired by Rensselaer Polytechnic Institute in 1958 and renovated to serve as the campus library in 1960.
+It did so until the completion of the Folsom Library across the way in 1976, at which point the building was left unused.
+In 1977, RPI administration decided to replace the old computing center at Amos Eaton, and settled on renovating the old chapel.

+In 1979, the Alan M. Voorhees Computing Center was dedicated in honor of Alan Voorhees, who had donated $3.4 million, the largest single contribution made to RPI by an individual at the time.
+During the dedication ceremony, then-president of RPI George Low described the Voorhees Computing Center as "the most unique computing center in the world."
 The center initially housed an IBM 3033 computing system, which allowed for RPI to become one of the most technologically advanced institutions at the time, and provided access for both students and faculty to work on assignments and research projects from different terminals both in the building and around the campus.

-When the chapel was originally renovated, to save on costs the heat generated from the IBM computer was originally used to heat the building in the winter, but with the advent of computers that generated less heat, the chapel later had a more conventional heating system installed.
+When the chapel was originally renovated, to save on costs, the heat generated from the IBM computer was originally used to heat the building in the winter.
+With the advent of computers that generated less heat, the chapel had a more conventional heating system installed.
+In October 2023, installation of an IBM Quantum System One began at RPI, the first IBM Quantum Computer to be installed on a college campus in the United States.
+Installation was completed on April 4, 2024, and it was available to researchers, partner organizations, and students, for research in fields such as chemistry, physics, and materials science.

-Present Day
+Present day

 Today, the Voorhees Computing Center has a multitude of computers that are used by students to work on projects and multiple printers.
-The building is also host to the campus help center, which is able to provide students with help on technical problems or other related issues.
+The building is also host to the campus help center, which provides students with help on technical problems or other related issues.

 Walker Laboratory

-The Walker Laboratory serves as Rensselaer Polytechnic Institute’s predominant chemistry lab.
-The building was erected in 1907 and made possible by a $200,000 donation from Mrs. R. J. Walker in memory of her son Dr. William Weightman Walker, Class of 1886.
+The Walker Laboratory serves as Rensselaer Polytechnic Institute's predominant chemistry lab.
+The building was erected in 1907 and made possible by a $200,000 donation from Mrs. R. J. Walker in memory of her son, Dr. William Weightman Walker, Class of 1886.
 After its completion, an addition was constructed in 1919, and the building was renovated in 1996 to modernize it.